alexmac131/rover2016/arduinoCode/README.md

 ## Issues found ##
-+Attempting to send I2C to a middle device cause a lock up.
+1. Attempting to send I2C to a middle device cause a lock up.
 Which means instead of sending a command to one board and then another nested I2C command.
-+Mutlipul Pingers with the servo on cause a power brownout.
+2. Mutlipul Pingers with the servo on cause a power brownout.
 So ideally you should release attach servo as it sweeps and takes range readings.

 ## Things to note ##